ARTbio/startbio/docs/Run-Galaxy/Loading_data_in_galaxy.md

-## Upload input data to you newly deployed Galaxy instance
 For the training, we need three types of datasets

 - The reference sequences that will be used to align sequencing reads (full genome, miRNA, transposons, etc.)